 Convert measurements the easy way

 Worried about converting properly if you’re using a recipe from outside the U.S.?
 Don’t fret!
 Most scales will convert measurements from ounces to grams and so forth for you.
+Or, print out this handy conversion chart and stick it on your fridge.

 Make cleanup a breeze